Have you ever been to a specialist because you felt a pain somewhere and the results came back negative?

 Professional kinesiologist Ros Kitson believes that shoulder pain is often associated with emotional blockage.
 People who bottled their emotions inside them usually experience this kind of pain.

 Do not ignore your emotions or problems, but dig deep inside you.
-As a remedy, know how to express your emotion.
+As a remedy, know how to express your emotions.
 Letting it out will make you feel better.
 There are many ways to express your feelings such as painting and writing.

 4. Upper back pain